When will cruises return and sail again?

 Major cruiselines have voluntarily halted their cruises during this unprecedented time, and have announced dates for a return to service.

-In the case of several cruiselines, including Carnival, Royal Caribbean, Celebrity, Norwegian Cruise Line, and Holland America Line, the pause in cruising was orginally set for 30 days (from mid-March 2020).
+In the case of several cruiselines, including Carnival, Royal Caribbean, Celebrity, Norwegian Cruise Line, and Holland America Line, the pause in cruising was originally set for 30 days (from mid-March 2020).

 Princess cruises had announced a voluntary pause in service for 60 days.
 Still others, announced approximately a 6 week break in cruising.

-There have been updates to cruise cancellations this as the situation evolves.
-Please see cruise line announcements as they change below.
+However, there have been regular updates to cruise cancellations this as the situation evolves.

 Here’s a list of dates cruiselines have announced that they will sail again: